 Northeastern New Jersey is closest to Manhattan, New York, and the Delaware Valley contains the southwestern counties which are in the Philadelphia Metropolitan Area.
 Northwestern New Jersey is mountainous, wooded, and rural, and the Jersey Shore in Central and South Jersey borders the Atlantic coast.
-Finally, the southern interior is the Pine Barrens region and has a lower population density and has mixed oak and pine forest.
+Finally, the southern interior is the Pine Barrens region which has a lower population density and has mixed oak and pine forest.

 There are also several major rivers, lakes, and fishing ponds.
 Two major climates dominate the state, which is humid subtropical in the northeast, central, and south, and humid continental in the northwest.
-19% (916,000 acres) is a wetland with 67% being freshwater, and 45% is forest.
+19% (916,000 acres) is a wetland with 67% being freshwater, and 45% being forest.

-With such diverse geography, it is natural to find many kinds of wildlife, even though the state is the fifth smallest in area and the most densely populated.
-450 species of vertebrate wildlife exist, including rattlesnakes, 90 species of mammals, 485 birds, and 134 species of freshwater fish, while over 300 species of marine fish live off the marine coast, including 28 marine mammals and 336 marine finned fish which also live in the estuaries and bays.
+With such diverse geography, it is natural to find many kinds of wildlife, even though the state is the fifth smallest in the area and the most densely populated.
+450 species of vertebrate wildlife exist, including rattlesnakes, 90 species of mammals, 485 birds, and 134 species of freshwater fish, while over 300 species of marine fish live off the marine coast, including 28 marine mammals and 336 marines finned fish which also live in the estuaries and bays.

 The Official Animal of New Jersey

 The official state animal of New Jersey is the horse, and there are many equine facilities and race tracks to go watch horses.
 Meadowlands Racetrack and Freehold Raceway are two popular race tracks, while the Horse Park of New Jersey is a common site for equine awards presentations.
 The horse symbolizes freedom, liberty, journeys, and the ability to ride in new directions.
-Not only is it very important to farming, especially the early state’s settlers, but many people raise horses today.
-Included on the state seal, it was made the official animal 1977 with the help of students Michael McCarthy and James Sweetman.
+Not only is it very important to farming, especially for the early state settlers, but many people raise horses today.
+Included on the state seal, it was made the official animal in 1977 with the help of students Michael McCarthy and James Sweetman.

-There are other official animals, too, with regards to specific wildlife.
+There are other official animals, too, with regard to specific wildlife.
 The black swallowtail was made the state’s official butterfly on January 11, 2016, and the bog turtle, the state’s smallest turtle, became the state’s official reptile on June 18, 2018.
 Both are very common animals, with the black swallowtail pollinating flowers across the state and the bog turtle living in wet meadows, bogs, and ferns state-wide.
 The official state bird is the Eastern Goldfinch, also called the American Goldfinch or Wild Canary, adopted on June 27, 1935.